Last reviewed · 8 May 2026 · Independent UK SRS Reference

 Foundation phase before data work meaningfully begins.
 Materiality assessment and gap analysis are pre-requisites — running data collection without these creates wasted effort.

-Under CP26/5 paragraphs 3.9 and 8.6, in-scope listed companies may defer mandatory disclosure of Scope 3 emissions under UK SRS S2
+Under CP26/5 paragraphs 3.9 and 8.6, an in-scope listed company may opt not to disclose Scope 3 emissions under UK SRS S2

 for one year from the date of initial application.